mariusor/mpris-scrobbler/README.md

 [![Latest build](https://img.shields.io/github/release/mariusor/mpris-scrobbler.svg)](https://github.com/mariusor/mpris-scrobbler/releases/latest)
 [![AUR package](https://img.shields.io/aur/version/mpris-scrobbler.svg)](https://aur.archlinux.org/packages/mpris-scrobbler/)

-In order to compile the application you must have a valid development environment containing pkg-config, a compiler (known to work are clang>=5.0 or gcc>=7.0) and make.
+In order to compile the application you must have a valid development environment containing pkg-config, a compiler (known to work are clang>=5.0 or gcc>=7.0) and make or meson and ninja.

 The compile time dependencies are: libevent dbus-1.0 libcurl expat openssl and their development equivalent packages.